 - Frey Vineyards, Mendocino – One of the first organic and biodynamic wineries in California.
 Their range include wines made without the addition of any sulfur dioxide.
 Organic Natural Red, NV from Mendocino is a blend of Carignan, Zinfandel and Syrah and costs only $8.
 Their unsulfured white Organic Natural White also, $8, is a blend of Chenin Blanc and Chardonnay.

 - Domaine des Deux Ânes, in the Languedoc, is another organic wine producer using very little sulfites.
 I mentioned one of their wines in last week’s post on the wines from the Languedoc Roussillon.
 Great value, delicious wines and widely available.

 So Why Do I Get a Headache When I Drink Red Wine?

 All of these scientific facts, however, do nothing more than say that sulfites are probably not the culprit for the well-known phenomenon of red wine headaches.
-Other possible reasons include, as I mentioned above, histamines, and the alcohol content itself.
-Here is a collection of some quotes and resources that are quite interesting on the topic:
+Other possible reasons include, as I mentioned above, histamines, the alcohol content itself, and tannins.
+The latest evidence points to the latter:

 What is your view on sulfites in wine?
 Do you get the dreaded red wine headaches?